Chart Color Schemes

 Croydon shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 30.1% currently enrolled in formal education.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education.
 This includes 8.3% in tertiary education, 7.7% in primary education, and 7.7% pursuing secondary education.
-Croydon's five schools have a combined enrollment of 3,345 students.
-The area has an academic achievement index (ICSEA) of 1119, indicating significant socio-educational advantages.
+Croydon's five schools have a combined enrolment of 3,345 students.
+The ICSEA score for the area is 1119, indicating significant socio-educational advantages and academic achievement.
 The educational mix includes three primary, one secondary, and one K-12 school.
-As an education hub, Croydon offers 29.6 school places per 100 residents, significantly higher than the regional average of 15.9, attracting students from surrounding communities.
+Croydon functions as an education hub with 29.6 school places per 100 residents, significantly above the regional average of 15.9.
+This attracts students from surrounding communities.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education